Lvmingjie/RNA-Seq-validation/README.md

    d) Column <b>Difference_Product-sizes</b> displays the numerical difference between the HR-RTPCR product Size value and the RNA-seq one.
 When both product Sizes (HR-RTPCR and RNA-seq) are equal the difference is zero.
 We considered valid a maximum differences of 6 nucleotides.

    e) All columns after <b>Difference_Product-sizes</b> present the clustered TPM values to each RNA-Seq sample.
-This means that all transcripts, with the same product Size were summed in terms of transcript expression in each sample;
+This means that all transcripts, with the same product Size were summed in terms of transcript expression in each sample.
+The RNA-Seq samples displayed are all samples present in the folder where SALMON quantification was performed.

 <b>FileWithAllSampleTPMs.txt</b> contains the list of transcripts and TPM (Transcript per Million) values per sample (clustered).